 \subsection{Simulation Set-ups}

-We test the proposed algorithms\footnote{{Code is available at \url{https://github.com/xuwkk/Robust_MTD}}} on IEEE benchmarks case-6ww, case-14, and case-57 in MATPOWER \cite{zimmerman2011matpower}.
-AC-OPF is solved using python package PYPOWER 5.1.15. and the nonlinear optimization problems are solved using open-source library SciPy.
-More simulation set-ups are given as follows.
+We test the proposed algorithms on IEEE benchmarks case-6, case-14, and case-57 in MATPOWER \cite{zimmerman2011matpower}.
+AC-OPF is solved using the Python package PYPOWER 5.1.15. and the nonlinear optimisation problems are solved using the open source library SciPy.
+More simulation setups are given below.